Scalloped Sweet Potatoes with Bacon and Gruyère

 - Instant Pot Sweet Potatoes

-- Handheld Sweet Potato Casserole without Nuts
+- Handheld Sweet Potato Casserole (in mini tortilla boats with marshmallows but without nuts–kids love these)

 - Baked Sweet Potatoes with Feta, Olives and Sundried Tomatoes from Gourmande in the Kitchen